Label Owners, Don’t Let This Happen To You!

 How to Verify GMP Certification

 Verification is easy.
-Visit the UL and NSF websites (UL.org and NFS.org) to check if a manufacturer’s GMP certification is current and for how many years they have been certified.
+Visit the UL and NSF websites (UL.org and NSF.org) to check if a manufacturer’s GMP certification is current and for how many years they have been certified.